FAQs

 Marking considerations (Yellow Slip)

-Bangor University students with a Specific Learning Difference (SpLD), who are registered with Disability Services and have a Personal Learning Support Plan in place, are offered the reasonable adjustment of a yellow slip.
+Bangor University students with a Specific Learning Difference (SpLD), who are registered with the Wellbeing and Inclusivity Service and have a Personal Learning Support Plan in place, are offered the reasonable adjustment of a yellow slip.

 The yellow slip means that coursework and examinations will be marked according to content and ideas, and marks will not be deducted for spelling and structure, unless these form part of the marking criteria / learning outcomes.